 10. How Are Your Services Priced?

 Find out exactly what you’re buying before choosing a partner.
-Ask about hidden costs and about pricing changes as you scale up and down over time.
+Ask about hidden costs and about call center pricing changes as you scale up and down over time.
 Will you get price breaks or waived fees if the vendor misses a service level commitment?

 Bonus: Do You Have A Migration Plan?